scifiss/CarND-Advanced-Lane-Lines/writeup_Rebecca.md

 ![alt text][image7]
 A number of windows are set to search the lines vertically from the bottom upwards.
 The windows have same widths and same height.
 Each window gets its location updated by searching the area above the previous window.
 The new window's horizontal midpoint is an average of the non zero points within the previous window's margin.
 The number of windows is adjusted for the resolution of the tracking, and the margin of window is adjusted as well.
 Its result is shown with the following step.
-The curves of each line is fit by a second order polymial from the points identified for each line.
+The curves of each line is fit by a second order polynomial from the points identified for each line: f(y) = Ay^2^+By+C
 ```
 # Extract left and right line pixel positions
 leftx = nonzerox[left_lane_inds]